 2.1.4 the duration of the Contract; and

-2.1.5 details of any conditions that will apply to your Contract, if any (see clause 2.2).
+2.1.5 details of any conditions that will apply to your Contract, if any (please also see clause 2.7 below for further information).

 Conditions with which you will need to comply

-2.2 Our Offer Letter may also contain specific requirements for admission onto and your continued registration on the course.
-If you fail to meet or fail to maintain compliance with the requirements prescribed in the Offer Letter we may terminate this Contract as set out in clause 10.
+2.8 If you fail to meet or fail to maintain compliance with the Conditions, we may terminate our Contract with you as set out in clause 11.

-2.3 You must provide us, when requested, with satisfactory evidence of your qualifications including English language qualifications if required and original transcripts or certificates or a clear and legible copy authenticated by the issuing organisation.
+2.9 You must provide us, when requested, with satisfactory evidence that you have met/meet the Conditions, which may include, for example, evidence of your qualifications including English language qualifications if required and original transcripts/ certificates or a clear and legible copy authenticated by the issuing organisation.

 3. YOUR LEGAL RIGHT TO CANCEL THE CONTRACT